-Answer : It is true that more cases are being reported every day in this country, and this is because of people traveling to endemic areas as well as by local mosquito spread.
-Your best bet is to be smart about bug bite protection: where clothes covering most of your body (and light colored is best), use insect repellant, minimize the amount of standing water around your harm (such as small puddles or bird baths, as this is where mosquitos breed), and stay indoors when mosquitos seem to be the most active.
-Lastly – and this is a recent recommendation – if your partner has recently travelled to a country where Zika is present, use condoms for the rest of your pregnancy.
+Answer : It is true that more cases are being reported every day in this country, and this is because of people traveling to endemic areas as well as by local mosquito-spread.
+Your best bet is to be smart about bug bite protection: wear clothes covering most of your body (and light-colored is best), use insect repellant, minimize the amount of standing water around your harm (such as small puddles or birdbaths, as this is where mosquitos breed), and stay indoors when mosquitos seem to be the most active.
+Lastly – and this is a recent recommendation – if your partner has recently traveled to a country where Zika is present, use condoms for the rest of your pregnancy.
 This is to help protect against the sexual transmission of the virus that we are just learning about.

 8. What bug sprays are safe in pregnancy?

 Answer : All are, and it is important to use one that is considered most effective by the CDC.
 You can read about which ingredients offer the best protection here.